 Do not modify a loop control variable in the body of its associated loop body.

 Use a static analysis tool that identifies the modification of a loop control variable.

+Use alternative loop forms to capture complex logic that led to modifying the loop control variable.

 6.29.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:

-Language designers should consider the addition of an identifier type for loop control that cannot be modified by anything other than the loop control construct.
+In future language design and evolution activities, consider the addition of an identifier type for loop control that cannot be modified by anything other than the loop control construct.

 6.30 Off-by-one error [XZH]

 6.30.1 Description of application vulnerability